Fiserv/ipg-na/docs/additionalInfo/GeneratePaymentURL.md

 If the Generate Payment URL checkbox is selected, the Card section (Credit Card, Direct Debit) and Recurring sections will be hidden.
 You can then complete the required information for the payment URL and continue the transaction as usual.

-The generated link is shown on the ‘Transaction Result’ page where it can be selected and copied by you in order to be provided to the customer, e.g. in an email invoice you are sending..
-The link can also be obtained from the ‘Order Details’ page at a later point, when needed.
+The generated link is shown on the 'Transaction Result' page where it can be selected and copied by you in order to be provided to the customer, e.g. in an email invoice you are sending..
+The link can also be obtained from the 'Order Details' page at a later point, when needed.

 ![](/ipg-na/assets/images/assets/images/generatePaymentUrl_1.jpg)